forestryio/forestry.io/hugo/content/docs/git-sync/gitlab.md

 ## Importing from GitLab Groups

-If you are trying to import a repository from a GitLab Group you are a member of, you will need master permissions on the actual repository you are trying to import.
+If you are trying to import a repository from a GitLab Group you are a member of, you will need maintainer permissions on the actual repository you are trying to import.

-{{% warning %}}
-Applying master permissions to a group does not effect its members when importing.
-Members **must** be given master access on a per-repository basis.
-{{% /warning %}}
+{{% warning %}} Applying maintainer permissions to a group does not effect its members when importing.
+Members **must** be given maintainer access on a per-repository basis. {{% /warning %}}